A man in distress holds his head while sitting in front of a beer bottle

 • Reframe can provide you with science-backed tips to curb both your anger and your alcohol intake.
 Our 24/7 community of others just like you is also here for extra support.

 We’ve heard of the “raging alcoholic” or “angry drunk” stereotype, but is there any truth to the idea?
 Is alcohol really the culprit?
+What is a raging alcoholic, and how does alcohol send someone into a drunken rage?
+What are some alcoholic rage symptoms?
 Let’s explore what alcoholic rage syndrome is all about.

 What Is Alcoholic Rage Syndrome?